What you need to know regarding the 10-Digit Requirement.

 - Will Chariton Valley customers be affected?

-To facilitate implementation, all Chariton Valley wireless and landline customers will dial 10 digits when making local calls.
+To facilitate implementation, all Chariton Valley landline customers will dial 10 digits when making local calls.
 Seven-digit local dialing will no longer be permitted.

 - What will the process be for dialing local numbers?